-14.4.2.3 Extended Information blocks - Bytes (64 + $i \times 32$ ) to (95 + $i \times 32$ ) (i = 0 to 5)
+14.4.2.3 Extended Information blocks - Bytes (64 + $i \times 32$) to (95 + $i \times 32$)

+(i = 0 to 5)

 Extended Information (EI) blocks are meant to facilitate future extensions.
 Each such block consists of 32 bytes.
 These bytes can hold for instance parameters for alternative write strategies or other advanced parameters.
+If a set of parameters does not fit in one Extended Information block, additional continuation blocks can be added, which additional blocks are identified by a Continuation bit.

 The presence of an Extended Information block shall be indicated by the appropriate bit in byte 18.
 If an Extended Information block is not used, all 32 bytes shall be set to (00).

-Byte (64 + $i \times 32$ ) Extended Information block i format number indicates the format number which identifies the definitions of the data in bytes (65 + $i \times 32$ ) to (95 + $i \times 32$ ).
+Byte (64 + i×32) Extended Information block i Format number / Continuation bit

+Bits b_6 to b_0 indicate the Format number which identifies the definitions of the data in bytes (65 + i×32) to (95 + i×32).